hazlijohar95/hazlijohar.com/README.md

 ## 📞 Contact

-For any inquiries, please reach out to us at [contact@hjc-malaysia.com](mailto:contact@hjc-malaysia.com).
+For any inquiries, please reach out to us at [work@hazlijohar.com.com]

 ---

-Made with ❤️ by the HJC team and contributors
+By Hazli Johar